 5. Enhanced Peace of Mind

 Compliance isn’t a one-time endeavor.
 It requires diligence and regular updates.
 Although most payment processors only require companies to complete an annual self-audit, many providers have their systems tested by independent qualified security assessors.
 Well-rounded security protocols provide concrete economic benefits.
-More importantly, working with a PCI-compliant contact center provides peace of mind, which is priceless.
+More importantly, working with a PCI-DSS compliant contact center provides peace of mind, which is priceless.

 To learn more about our industry certifications or to request a quote, contact Ameridial today.
 We’re dedicated to securely handling customer data and payment information to protect your reputation.